Luracasmus/renderpearl/README.md

 * Smooth, colored real-time shadows and volumetric light using distorted shadow mapping.
 * Colored block light with physically based reflections using a light list combined with vanilla lighting and average texture color.
+* Ray traced, per-hand hand light.
-* A wide range of highly optimized post-processing effects, including compute shader ports of [FidelityFX Contrast Adaptive Sharpening](https://gpuopen.com/fidelityfx-cas/), [SMAA](https://www.iryoku.com/smaa/) 1x from [SMAA-MC](https://modrinth.com/shader/smaa-mc), automatic exposure and a variety of tone mapping operators.
+* A wide range of highly optimized post-processing effects, including compute shader implementations of [FidelityFX Contrast Adaptive Sharpening](https://gpuopen.com/fidelityfx-cas/), [SMAA](https://www.iryoku.com/smaa/) 1x from [SMAA-MC](https://modrinth.com/shader/smaa-mc), automatic exposure and a variety of tone mapping operators.
 * Customizable waves and water opacity.
 * Built-in utility features such as light level visualization and a compass overlay.

 ## Mod & Resource Pack Compatibility

-Most built-in PBR information, including light colors, material normals and roughness, are almost entirely procedurally generated and should therefore work with almost any resource pack or mod.
+Most built-in PBR information, including light colors, material normals and roughness, are almost entirely procedurally generated and should therefore work perfectly with most resource packs and mods.

 Support for mods that modify the Iris shader pipeline, such as Chunks Fade In, is experimental and may have issues, such as the shader pack failing to compile.